 that houses a grand pavilion built for King Rama V in 1896.
 The cave is

-located on a headland, and though inaccessible to vehicles, it's best
+located on a headland, and though inaccessible by road, it's best

-reached via a ten-minute boat ride from Ban Bang Pu fishing village.
-It is a six kilometre (four miles) trip from the park's northern checkpoint.
+reached via a 10-minute boat ride from Ban Bang Pu fishing village.
+It is a 6-kilometre (4-mile) trip from the park's northern checkpoint.

 There is another shaded trail that runs up the hillside to the caves which will take you a good thirty minutes.
 Most visitors opt to take the boat ride which is fixed at 200 Baht for a complete round trip.